NanamiKubota/NanamiKubota.github.io/_labnotes/pf_phage/2023-06-13-MPAO1_breseq_roary.md

 ```

 This creates a directory called "output" in your current directory.
 The "gene_presence_absence.csv" should contain the translation of locus tags between different strains.

+***

+**2023-06-14**

+Tasks completed:
+- create an R script that translates locus tags using roary output

+To do:
+- modify it to include translations of gene product and JC calls

+***

+**2023-06-15**

+Tasks completed:
+- modified R script to translate JC calls and gene product
+- Ran breseq again MPAO1 + Pf5 combined genome to check for Pf5 contamination
+  - No contamination found

+***

+**2023-06-16**

+- read depth mapping of MPAO1 sequencing data (breseq output) against MPAO1 Pf4 and Pf6 genome using gggenes (R script)
+- translation table of MPAO1 Pf4 and Pf6 against PAO1 Pf4